CogStack/CogStack-Pipeline/docs/examples/index.md

 job.jobName = job_observations_view
 ```
-The last parameter `job.jobName` is a default name for the jobs that will be created.
+The last parameter `job.jobName` is a default name for the jobs that will be created (optional).

 ### Partitioner and scheduler